 Veronika: We started using it shortly afterwards.
 We had our first session with Echometer in mid-May.

 Echometer: What were your expectations of the tool?

 Veronika: I think I was basically looking for a tool for our retros that was also designed to work well remotely.
 Many tools are designed solely for teams where all members are in the same room, so I found Echometer very good from the start.
 The software is also designed so that everyone sits in front of their own computer during the retro.

 I was hoping for a tool that sees the challenges, uses them and supports communication, which is sometimes a bit more difficult when you are not all together in one room.

 Echometer: You said earlier that you guys have a retro after every sprint.
 Can you explain in more detail, how you use Echometer in your work?

-Veronika: We use Echometer for the retrospectives and use it throughout the company.
+Veronika: We use Echometer for retrospectives, and throughout the whole company.
 I really like the idea that the items were designed from a psychological point of view!
-A small difference in the formulation can often lead to a completely different output.
-I click through the questions, have the retro questions put together and adjust them a little.
-I prepare the retro and then we go through the questions and discuss them.
-If comments came up during the retro, they were recorded in comments – so everyone had the opportunity to look at them afterwards.
-E.
+I believe that a small difference in the formulation of questions can often lead to a completely different output.
+Usually, I click through the questions, have the retro questions put together and adjust them a little.
+I prepare the retro, and then we go through the questions and discuss them.
+If any comments come up during the retro, they are recorded in the tool – so everyone has the opportunity to look at them afterwards.